SummerYYY96/SummerYYY96/README.md

 Prior to grad school, I had my undergraduate training at UC Davis in biological sciences.
 I had internships in the Denish-Kumar lab and the Ronald lab, working on plants' innate immunity projects to gain hands-on wet lab experiences.

 ### 🔭 I’m currently working on
 - RNA-seq and single-cell RNA-seq analysis with interests in finding Ewing Sarcoma signature
-- Pipeline development on identification of aberrant splicing events in cancer
+- Development pipeline to quantify mature and premature mRNAs abundace from RNA-seq data
 - Interactive interface for MERFISH probe design and probe quallity control

 ### 🌱 I’m currently learning
 - Biomedical signal processing and machine learning in MATLAB